espressif/esp-sr/wake_words_engine/ESP_Wake_Words_Customization.md

-# Espressif Speech Wake Words Customization Process
+# Espressif Speech Wake Word Customization Process

-#### Offline Wake Words Customization
+#### Offline Wake Word Customization

-Espressif provides users with the **Off-line Wake Words Customization** service, which allows users to use both publicly available Wake Wordss (such as "Hi Lexin", "Alexa", and "Espressif") and customized Wake Wordss.
+Espressif provides users with the **Off-line Wake Word Customization** service, which allows users to use both publicly available Wake Words (such as "Hi Lexin", "Alexa", and "Espressif") and customized Wake Words.

- 1. If you want to use publicly available Wake Wordss for commercial use,
+ 1. If you want to use publicly available Wake Words for commercial use,
 	- please check the Wake Words provided in ADF/ASR Demos;
-	- We will continue to provide more and more Wake Wordss that are free for commercial use.
+	- We will continue to provide more and more Wake Words that are free for commercial use.

- 2. If you want to use your own wake words, we can also provide the **Off-line Wake Words Customization** service.
+ 2. If you want to use your own wake words, we can also provide the **Off-line Wake Word Customization** service.
 	- If you are able to provide a training corpus meeting the requirements described in the following **Requirements on Corpus**.
 		- We need two to three weeks for training and optimization.
 		- Service fee will be charged by Espressif in this case.